 Las Vegas takes The Big Game to the next level with epic viewing parties, giant screens and unbeatable eats.
 Whether you come for the action on the field or the food and drinks, you’ll find plenty of exciting spots to cheer on your team in true Vegas fashion.

-If you're wondering what to do in Las Vegas after a phenomenal show, follow it up with a phenomenal speakeasy experience at Caspian’s in Caesars Palace.
-From world-class live music and craft cocktails to a luxe caviar bar featuring delicacies such as Ossetra caviar and champagne pairings, this alluring hideaway delivers a memorable night out on the Las Vegas Strip.
+Afterward, unwind with a phenomenal speakeasy experience at Caspian’s in Caesars Palace.
+From world-class live music and craft cocktails to a luxe caviar bar featuring delicacies such as Ossetra caviar and champagne pairings, this alluring hideaway delivers a memorable night out on the Strip.

 March

-Celebrate St. Patrick’s Day in style at Fremont Street Experience in Downtown Las Vegas, where the streets come alive with green decorations and festive vibes!
+Celebrate St. Patrick’s Day at Fremont Street Experience in Downtown Las Vegas, where the streets come alive with green decorations and festive energy.
+Pop into Hennessey’s Tavern, an Irish pub that offers Dublin sliders and live music, as well as a lively patio.

 Looking for the ultimate destination to catch every buzzer-beater during basketball mayhem?
-Las Vegas delivers with incredible venues for viewing and a citywide energy that matches the intensity of the tournaments.
+Las Vegas delivers with incredible viewing venues and a citywide energy that matches the intensity of the tournaments.
+Head to the world’s largest sportsbook at Circa Resort & Casino, soak in the action at Stadium Swim or upgrade your game day with a private “man cave” watch party.

-Vegas typically has mild, warm weather during this month, so be sure to get outdoors at Red Rock Canyon National Conservation Area and enjoy its hiking and biking trails and picturesque views.
+Vegas typically has mild, warm weather this month, so be sure to get outdoors at Red Rock Canyon National Conservation Area and enjoy its trails and striking views.

 April

-Springtime in Las Vegas means more mild weather, plus wildflower blooms that beckon you outside.
-Enjoy the picnic and a nature walk at Springs Preserve’s 180 acres of botanical paradise.
-Or visit Cactus Joe’s, an incredible, unique nursery with a wide variety of cacti, desert plants and sculptures.
-Each show will differ as they will have unique setlists and visuals.
+Springtime in Las Vegas brings mild weather and wildflower blooms.
+Enjoy a picnic and nature walk at Springs Preserve’s 180 acres of botanical paradise.
+Or visit Cactus Joe’s Blue Diamond Nursery, an incredible desert nursery filled with cacti, plants and sculptures.
+Each show in town will differ, with unique setlists and visuals.
+(Tatiana, I don’t think this last line belongs here.
+Double check with writer! - rac)

 May